-Since the last 3 km to the lighthouses cover a hill and there was no snow-clearing beyond the tiny village of Blackhead, I had to park the car there and hike the remainder of the trip to the Cape.
-This long walk up the hill through deep snow was very invigorating, and I stayed for two hours in spite of the high winds with a chill factor of -20.
-When the car is a long way behind you, it’s worth it to spend some extra time on site.
+Since the last 3 km to the Cape are over a hill and there was no snow-clearing beyond the community of Blackhead, I had to park the car in Blackhead and hike the remainder of the way to the Cape.
+This long walk up the hill through deep snow was very invigorating, and I stayed for 2 hours in spite of the biting winds with a chill factor of -20°.
+When the car is a long way away, it’s worth it to spend some extra time on site.

 The next day was marred by car trouble.
-On the highway I noticed the car vibrating violently when driving over 80 kmph.
+On the highway I noticed the car vibrating violently when driving over 80 km/h.
 We called the car dealer and they had us come by the following morning, on Marije’s birthday.

 At the dealer, embarrassingly, it turned out to be frozen snow in the wheels.
-Apparently this is a regular occurrence here in Canada, on unplowed roads you pick up a lot of snow in your car, it gets everywhere; because of the cold weather it will freeze to your car, in our case inside the wheels and they consequently got unevenly balanced, hence the shaky ride.
-The garage folks kindly cleaned the car for us and it’s running smooth again, now we know.
+Apparently this is a common occurrence here in Canada, on unplowed roads you pick up a lot of snow in your car, it gets everywhere; because of the cold weather it will freeze to your car, in our case inside the wheels and they consequently got unevenly balanced, hence the shaky ride.
+The garage folks kindly cleaned the car for us and it’s running smoothly again, and now we know.

-On her birthday, Marije received a lot of festive e-mails, messages, cards, e-cards and calls and she was very happy with that 🙂 We finished the day with pizza, ice cream and X-files.
+On her birthday, Marije received a lot of festive e-mails, messages, cards, e-cards and calls and she was very happy with that! 🙂 We finished the day with pizza, ice cream and X-files.

-Wednesday we had a weather alert, a huge amount of snow was supposed to hit the island but at the last minute the warning was pegged down a notch.
+Wednesday we had a weather alert, a huge amount of snow was supposed to hit the island but at the last minute the warning was dialed down a notch.
 We still had very bad weather and I was in the car when the worst of it came down.
 I was getting some shopping done and after each stop I had to clear the snow of the windows and windshield, I couldn’t see anything.
 With weather like this there are a lot of vehicles clearing snow on the road.
-From huge trucks with snow-chained wheels scraping steep hills to very narrow excavators clearing the sidewalks of downtown St. John’s pushing all the snow into the parking spots.
-At the big supermarkets where they obviously have huge parking lots I’ve seen snow shoveled up to 4 metres high, it’s a pretty neat sight.
+From huge trucks with snow-chained wheels scraping steep hills to very narrow excavators clearing the sidewalks of downtown St. John’s, pushing all the snow into the parking spots.
+At the big supermarkets where they obviously have huge parking lots I’ve seen snow shoveled up to 4 m high, it’s a pretty neat sight.

-Yesterday after dropping off Marije I wasn’t sure what to do so I decided to take a trip westbound on the Trans Canada Highway.
+Yesterday after dropping off Marije I wasn’t sure what to do so I decided to take a road trip westbound on the Trans Canada Highway.